 What Are Foam Mouldings?

 Structural foam mouldings are parts that have been made up using Structural Foam technology.
-The foam mould has its own structural core in which it is surrounded by extremely dense outer skin layers.
+The mould has its own structural core in which it is surrounded by extremely dense outer skin layers.
 These combine to give each of the parts excellent strength to weight ratio.

 This style of foam process is produced using gas, typically nitrogen gas, mixing it with the likes of melted polymer before injected into a specific mould.
 This will usually be done using very low pressures.
 Instantly after the injection, the mixture will then expand to pack out the mould, creating a dense, rigid part of foam mouldings.